Jacqueline Winsor

-Vera Jacqueline Winsor (born October 20, 1941) is a Canadian-born American sculptor.
+Vera Jacqueline Winsor (October 20, 1941 – September 2, 2024) was a Newfoundland-born American sculptor.
 Her style, which developed in the early 1970s as a reaction to the work of minimal artists, has been characterized as post-minimal, anti-form, and process art.

-Informed by her own personal history, Winsor's sculptures from this period sit at the intersection of Minimalism and feminism, maintaining an attention to elementary geometry and symmetrical form while eschewing Minimalism's reliance on industrial materials and methods through the incorporation of hand-crafted, organic materials such as wood and hemp.
+Informed by her own personal history, Winsor's sculptures from this period sit at the intersection of minimalism and feminism, maintaining an attention to elementary geometry and symmetrical form while eschewing minimalism's reliance on industrial materials and methods through the incorporation of hand-crafted, organic materials such as wood and hemp.

-Winsor has been in several exhibitions.
-In 1979, a mid-career retrospective of her work opened at the MoMA; this was the first time the MoMA had presented a retrospective of work by a woman artist since 1946.
-Other exhibitions include "American Woman Artist Show," April 14 – May 14, 1974 at the Kunsthaus Hamburg (Germany), curated by Sybille Niester and Lil Picard; "26 Contemporary Women Artists," April 18 – June 13, 1971 at the Aldrich Museum of Contemporary Art, curated by Lucy Lippard; and "Jackie Winsor: With and Within," October 19, 2014 – April 5, 2015 at the Aldrich Museum of Contemporary Art, curated by Amy Smith-Stewart.
+Winsor exhibited her works in several exhibitions.
+In 1979, a mid-career retrospective of her work opened at the Museum of Modern Art, New York, (MoMA); this was the first time MoMA had presented a retrospective of work by a woman artist since 1946.
+Other exhibitions of her work included "American Woman Artist Show," April 14 – May 14, 1974, at the Kunsthaus Hamburg (Germany), curated by Sybille Niester and Lil Picard; "26 Contemporary Women Artists," April 18 – June 13, 1971, at the Aldrich Museum of Contemporary Art, curated by Lucy Lippard; and "Jackie Winsor: With and Within", October 19, 2014 – April 5, 2015, at the Aldrich Museum of Contemporary Art, curated by Amy Smith-Stewart.

 Early life and education

-Vera Jacqueline Winsor was born October 20, 1941, in Saint John's, Newfoundland.
-She is the second of three daughters and the descendant of three hundred years of Canadian ships' captains and farmers.
+Vera Jacqueline Winsor was born in St. John's, Newfoundland October 20, 1941.
+She was the second of three daughters and the descendant of three hundred years of Canadian ships' captains and farmers.
 Winsor was brought up in an old-fashioned, Anglophilic manner.
 A large part of her adolescence was spent helping her father build houses.
 One of Winsor's jobs was to "straighten the old nails and then hammer them down", an action she would later introduce into her own work.
-Winsor's family moved frequently during the 1940s due to her father's job between Newfoundland, Nova Scotia, and New Brunswick.
-In 1952, Winsor and her family immigrated to the United States and moved to Boston, Massachusetts.
+Winsor's family moved frequently during the 1940s due to her father's job, between Newfoundland, Nova Scotia, and New Brunswick.
+In 1952, Winsor and her family emigrated to the United States and moved to Boston, Massachusetts.
 Boston's urbanity brought Winsor culture shock, so she would still return to Newfoundland during her summers.

-Winsor began her formal art studies Massachusetts College of Art, where she focused on painting, and it was not until her time in graduate school at Rutgers University, which she attended from 1965 to 1967, that she began to experiment with sculpture.
+Winsor began her formal art studies at the Massachusetts College of Art, where she focused on painting.
+It was not until her time in graduate school at Rutgers University, which she attended from 1965 to 1967, that she began to experiment with sculpture.
 Winsor received a B.F.A. degree from Massachusetts College of Art and Design in 1965.
 Winsor received her M.F.A. degree from Rutgers University in 1967; where she met classmates and artists Keith Sonnier (whom she married in 1966), and Joan Snyder.
-The three artists then moved to New York City, after graduating.
+The three artists then moved to New York City after graduating.